-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) The Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified once in every year.
+- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular program of physical verification of its fixed assets by which all its fixed assets are verified in a phased manner over a period of 3 years.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the programme, certain fixed assets were physically verified during the year.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, no immovable properties are held in the name of the Company.
-Accordingly, paragraph 3(i)(c) of the Order is not applicable to the Company. - (ii) The inventory have been physically verified by the Management during the year.
+Pursuant to program certain fixed assets were physically verified during the year.
+No material discrepancies were noted on such verification. - (c) According to the information and explanations given to us, the Company does not have any immovable properties.
+Accordingly, paragraph 3(i)(c) of the Order is not applicable to the Company. - (ii) The inventories have been physically verified by the Management during the year.
 In our opinion, the frequency of such verification is reasonable.
-The discrepancies noticed on verification between the physical stock and the book records were not material. - (iii) The Company has not granted any loans, secured or unsecured to Companies, Firms, Limited liability Partnerships('LLP') or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act').
-Accordingly, paragraph 3(iii) of the Order is not applicable to the Company. - (iv) According to the information and explanations given to us, the Company has not granted any loan or made any investment or provided any guarantee or security to the parties covered under section 185 and 186 of the Act.
-Accordingly, paragraph 3(iv) of the Order is not applicable to the Company. - (v) The Company has not accepted any deposits from the public within the meaning the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014 as amended, prescribed by the Central Government under section 148 of the Act and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
+The discrepancies noticed on verification between the physical stock and the book records were not material. - (iii) The Company has not granted any loans, secured or unsecured to Companies, Firms, Limited liability Partnerships ("LLP") or any other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act").
+Accordingly, paragraph 3(iii) of the Order is not applicable to the Company. - (iv) According to the information and explanations given to us, the Company has not granted any loan or made any investment or provide any guarantee or security to the parties covered under section 185 and 186 of the Act, 2013 ("the Act").
+Accordingly, paragraph 3(iv) of the Order is not applicable to the Company. - (v) The Company has not accepted any deposits from the public within the meaning of the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) We have broadly reviewed the books of accounts maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014 as amended, prescribed by the Central Government under Section 148 of the Act and are of the opinion that Prima facia, the prescribed accounts and records have been made and maintained.
 However, we have not made a detailed examination of such records.